ruby-amqp/bunny/README.md

 ### Running the Specs

+The specs require RabbitMQ to be running locally with a specific set of vhosts and users.
+RabbitMQ can be provisioned and started any that's convenient to you as long as it has a suitable TLS keys configuration and management plugin enabled.
+Make sure you have a recent version of RabbitMQ (> `3.5.3`).

-The cleanest way to get the specs running is by starting a clean rabbitmq server node on your machine specifically for the bunny specs.
+You can also start a clean RabbitMQ server node on your machine specifically for the bunny specs.

-Make sure you have a recent version of RabbitMQ (> 3.4) and run the following command from the base directory of the gem:
+To do so, run the following command from the base directory of the gem:

 ```